 A cryptocurrency is a decentralized digital currency.

-This means that it’s not managed by banks and states.
+This means that it isn’t managed by banks and states.

-It’s a recent concept.
-The first one was Bitcoin in 2009.
+It’s a recent concept, and the first cryptocurrency was Bitcoin in 2009.

 As it is decentralized, it allows anyone to be a part of the chain.